Our farmers own the company. Not the other way around.

 Our founders had the crazy idea that food could be raised the right way, and farmers should be treated fairly.
 It’s an idea as radical today as it was back then.

 We used to be a bunch of idealists.
 And we still are today.

 We believe in the idea that, if consumers demand high-quality organic food, grown the right way, we could all change the way we treat our land, our animals and our bodies.

 Now, our 2,000 members own and run the company.

-Since 1960, corporations have taken over more than 600,000 family-owned farms.
-Meaning that when the shareholders of those big companies demand higher profits every year, farmers are pressured to produce more for less pay.
-But since we’re not one of those big companies, the only people we have to listen to are our customers and our farmers.
-We listen to nature and the wisdom of generations of organic farming.
-And our farmers make a decent living, too.
+Since 1960, big corporations have taken over more than 600,000 family-owned farms.
+And when shareholders of those big companies demand higher profits every year, farmers get squeezed to produce more for less pay.
+But at Organic Valley, it’s our company, so every farmer earns a fair living.